Skip to main content

 These dates are subject to change based on changes in the rocket flight schedule or project submission deadlines.
 On alternate and holiday weekend dates when the workshop does not meet, students are welcome to attend other clubs, such as rocketry, robotics, or battlin' bots, or to continue working on projects.

 Because of traffic conditions and for your convenience, you are welcome to drop off and pick up for up to 30 minutes on each side of class time.
+Members may stay through the day during member open time.

 If a class cannot meet in person because of severe weather, we may switch to online classes via Zoom.